AMID Logo E-BAY Logo

 Note: We recommend considering our ECONOMY LCL service if you ship only auto parts from the USA, which is permitted.

-Reading sea freight rates on shipping cars from the USA
+Reading sea freight rates for exporting cars

 RATES USING RORO SERVICE